-If drawn face-up, during the "Kick Open The Door" phase, Curse cards apply to the person who drew them.
+If drawn face-up, during the "Kick Open a Door" phase, Trap cards apply to the person who drew them.

-If drawn face-down or acquired some other way, Curse cards may be played on any player at any time.
-ANY time, do you hear me?
+If drawn face-down or acquired some other way, Trap cards may be played on ANY player at ANY time.
+Any time, do you hear me?
 Reducing someone's abilities just as he thinks he has killed a monster is a lot of fun.

-Usually, a Curse affects its victim immediately (if it can) and is discarded.
-However, some Curses give a penalty later in the game or have a continuing effect.
-Keep these cards until you get rid of the Curse or the penalty takes effect.
-If someone plays a "your next combat" Curse on you while you are in combat, it counts in that combat!
-(Curse cards you keep as a reminder may not be discarded to power Class or Race abilities.
+Usually, a Trap affects its victim immediately (if it can) and is discarded.
+However, some Traps give a penalty later in the game or have a continuing effect.
+Keep these cards until you get rid of the Trap or the penalty takes effect.
+If someone plays a "your next combat" Trap on you while you are in combat, it counts in that combat!
+(Trap cards you keep as a reminder may not be discarded to power Class abilities.
 Nice try!)

-If a Curse can apply to more than one Item, the victim decides which Item is lost or Cursed.
+If a Trap can apply to more than one item, the victim decides which item is lost or trapped.

-If a Curse applies to something you don't have, ignore it unless the Curse has instructions to the contrary.
-For instance, if you draw De-Feet-ed and you are not wearing Footgear, nothing happens; discard the card.
+If a Trap applies to something you don't have, ignore it.
+For instance, if you draw Lose Your Armor and you have no armor, nothing happens; discard the card.

-There will be times when it will help you to play a Curse or Monster on yourself, or to "help" another player in a way that costs him treasure.
+There will be times when it will help you to play a Trap or Monster on yourself, or to "help" another player in a way that costs him treasure.
 This is very munchkinly.
 Do it.